RhyanRodriguez3/RhyanRodriguez3/README.md

 <br />

 ## Languages and Tools
--	Don’t ruminate on negative problems, focus on enjoying the experience.
-Know what benefit you want and what problems you can live with.
 -	“Simplicity is the ultimate sophistication.” – Leonardo Da Vinci
 -	“Life is a series of games.
 Learn the rules, and play to win.” - Albert Einstein
 -	"If you think education is expensive, try ignorance."- *Derek Bok, Harvard President* <br>